Учимся читать

-- Also this paragraph.
+- And here's this paragraph.

 - Until the end of the page.

-- No, only up to this point!
+- No, just up to this point!

 - Mom, I'm so tired that I can't even read.